edisonupv/dashCamPi/README.md

 This line will upload the folder dashCamData to dropbox every 6 hours.

+**EXAMPLES**

 You can see my results in this [link](https://www.dropbox.com/sh/i0p91yv03mfpqq0/AAAnWxKzw22XX4Q1bG7G7yfva?dl=0).

 Be free to make any change in the code and help me to built a better project!

 PS: I apologize if you can't understand my english grammar.
 My English lessons are continuing!

-**Este texto estará en negritas**